SamZob/ai-engineer-assignment-main/README.md

  ## Areas of improvement

- Here are different aspects that could be integrated to the application to enhance it capabilities:
+ Here are different aspects that could be integrated to the application to enhance its capabilities:

  ### BackEnd